Dyrcona/gitdemo/Examples/interactive-rebase-with-edit.md

 want to paste in the previous message, but remove the line that reads "LP1940662: Add a --pipe option to marc_export" as well as the line above or below it.
-It might also be a good idea to run a spell check on the commit message body to fix any typos in th eoriginal message.
+It might also be a good idea to run a spell check on the commit message body to fix any typos in the original message.
 There are a few of these.

 Note that you also used the `--date` option to set the commit date